Jim Weatherly: Weatherly vs. Universal Music Publishing Group

-Recording career
+Recording

 Weatherly made his recording debut with "Jim Weatherly & The Vegas" on 20th Century Fox Records in 1965.
 He then formed The Gordian Knot with one LP released by Verve Records and later reissued on CD by Rev-Ola Records.
 He was offered a solo recording contract with Buddah Records after the success of "Georgia", and he released a number of albums in the 1970s.
 As an artist, Weatherly had a pop and adult contemporary hit with "The Need to Be" and a country hit with "I'll Still Love You".

 Weatherly's songs have been used in movies and TV shows such as Broadcast News, Modern Family, Chicago Hope, Ally McBeal, and others.